Avoiding Scalability Collapse by Restricting Concurrency: Generic Concurrency Restriction

-GCR ``wraps'' a lock API, i.e., calls to \code{Lock}/\code{Unlock} methods go through the corresponding methods of GCR.
+GCR wraps a lock API, that is, calls to, e.g., \code{Lock}/\code{Unlock} methods go through the corresponding methods of GCR.
 In our implementation, we interpose on the standard POSIX \code{pthreads\_mutex\_lock} and \code{pthreads\_mutex\_unlock} methods.
-Thus, using the standard LD\_PRELOAD mechanism on Linux and Unix, GCR can be made immediately available to any application that uses the standard POSIX API, even without recompiling the application or its locks.
+Thus, using the standard LD\_PRELOAD mechanism in Linux and Unix, GCR can be made immediately available to any application that uses the standard POSIX API, even without recompiling the application or its locks.

-The pseudo-code implementation is provided in \figref{fig:gcr-pseudo-code}.
 In the following description, we distinguish between \emph{active} threads, that is, threads allowed by GCR to invoke the API of the underlying lock, and \emph{passive} threads, which are not allowed to do so.
 Note that this distinction is unrelated to the running state of the corresponding threads.
 That is, active threads may actually be blocked (parked) if the underlying lock decides doing so, while passive threads may be spinning, waiting for their turn to join the set of active threads.
 In addition, given that GCR by itself does not provide lock semantics (even though it implements the lock API), we will refer to the underlying lock simply as \emph{the lock}.